|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched December 27, 1941

 Assigned to the 11th Bombardment Group (11th BG), 38th Reconnaissance Squadron (38th RS) / 431st Bombardment Squadron (431st BS).
 No known nickname or nose art.

-On December 27, 1941 took off piloted 1st Lt Earl J. Cooper from Hickam Field on Oahu as one of sixteen B-17s on a search mission around Hawaii.
-Returning in the evening, this B-17 became lost, ran out of fuel and ditched into the sea roughly 40 miles south of Kauai Island.
+On December 27, 1941 took off piloted 1st Lt Earl J. Cooper from Hickam Field on Oahu as one of sixteen B-17s on a search mission off Hawaii.
+Returning in the evening, this bomber became lost, ran out of fuel and ditched into the sea roughly 40 miles south of Kauai Island.
 One crew member was killed in the crash.
 When this bomber failed to return it was officially declared Missing In Action (MIA).

 Fates of the Crew

 The surviving crew successfully deployed their life rafts and survived in the open sea for three days.

-On December 30, 1941 spotted by PBY Catalina 2303 piloted by Ensign Frank M Fisler with co-pilot Leonard Howard Wagoner landed in rough seas and over three hours rescued the nine survivors who later returned to duty.
+On December 30, 1941 their life rafts were spotted by PBY Catalina 2303 piloted by Ensign Frank M. Fisler with co-pilot Leonard Howard Wagoner that landed in rough seas and over a three hour period rescued all nine survivors.

 Buchanan retired as a Major in the U. S. Army.
 He passed away on January 25, 1982 and was buried at Hill Crest Cemetery in Holly Springs, MS.

 Ensign Frank M. Fisler later went Missing In Action (MIA) on March 5, 1943 piloting PB4Y-1 Liberator 31948 on a bombing mission against Japanese shipping off southern Bougainville.